The Invoking: Plot

 Early the next morning, Sam wakes up from a nightmare wherein Mark is acting like her father and sitting on her bed punishing her with cigarette burns.
 Eric, who was watching her while she slept, tells her about her abusive father when she brings up the nightmare.
 Outside her room she hears Roman and Mark arguing because Mark and Caitlin have stayed up all night drinking.
 Roman leaves the house angrily and drives off in their car.
 When he reaches the gate and is out of view from the house, Eric walks up and offers to open the gate for Roman, then pulls a hunting knife out and stabs Roman several times before walking off.
 Sam goes looking for Eric and finds their car instead and a bloodied Roman dying in front of the car.
+Sam continues into the woods searching for Eric, while Roman grabs a knife and finishes himself off by stabbing himself in the gut.

 Mark and Caitlin are attacked by Eric who cuts Caitlin’s throat, then runs into the woods.
 Sam returns to the house and finds Mark standing over Caitlin’s body and stabs him, thinking he’s killed Caitlin.
 Eric emerges and consoles Sam as she breaks down.
 Some time later, an officer stops at the house and Eric answers the door.
 The officer asks if he has seen any of four missing college students: Mark, Caitlin, Roman, or Sam.
 He denies having seen any of them and goes back inside the house where Sam greets him and asks who was at the door.
 Eric dismisses it and they kiss.